AviatrixSystems/Docs/HowTos/copilot_faq.rst

 Are the NetFlow records coming from controller or gateways?
 ===============================================================================

-NetFlow is configured in the controller
+NetFlow is configured in the controller, but the actual flows come from the gateways directly to CoPilot's instance.

-What protocol does CoPilot use to talk to their controller?
+What protocol does CoPilot use to talk to its controller?
 ===============================================================================

 RestAPI and HTTPS